drmlbrt/Kakapo/TecEx-2021/Napalm/napalm_readme.md

 The latter is more equipped and is focused upon automation.
 So, the first, IOS 15 is less performant.
 However, there are some small gains to achieve though!

-this small introduction is the perfect playground for you to discover automation.
+This small introduction is the perfect playground.

 NAPALM!
 Start SMALL :-)